YarnSpinnerTool/YSDocs/README.md

 ---
-description: Learn what you need to to get started with Yarn Spinner 2.0
+description: Learn what you need to to get started with Yarn Spinner
 ---

 # ⭐ Start Here

-## **Welcome to Yarn Spinner 2.0!**
+## **Welcome to Yarn Spinner!**

 [**Yarn Spinner**](https://yarnspinner.dev) **is the friendly tool for writing dialogue in games.** It's easy for writers to use, and has powerful features for programmers.